asolodenko/paws/docs/features/admin-pet-inventory.md

 Implement the admin pet inventory functionality.
 For UI create a professional admin dashboard.
 Add statistics to the dashboard displayed as cards, see an example on the screenshot.
 Feel free to introduce new colours to the theme.
 As admin already has a dashboard for requests managing, consider modifying the whole UX for administration.
 This is a very long task, so it may be beneficial to plan out your work clearly.

+### Round 2:
+remove excessive documentation files WHATS_NEW, IMPLEMENTATION_SUMMARY and admin-quick-start, keep the admin-pet-inventory file as the one to update with the latest information.

 ## Overview

 The admin panel has been completely redesigned with a professional dashboard interface.
 It now features three main sections accessible via tabs: